Village Troglodyte de Trôo

 Description

 The Village Troglodyte de Trôo (subterranean village of Trôo) is named such, because numerous houses were built into the cliff faces.
+Some say it has more than 500 cave dwellings carved into limestone and tufa.
 This area along the Loire river is famous for its subterranea and underground cities, but this one is located far north of the central distribution area.
 It is not a museum, it is a living village, the cave houses are inhabited.
-Trôo was probably named after trou (French for hole), but it was wronkly pronunciated by the occupying English.
+Trôo was probably named after trou (French for hole), but it was wrongly pronounced by the occupying English.

 The cave houses are located along the rue haute (High Street) and are locally called caforts.
-There was an underground chapel, known under the name of St. Gabriel, which attracted many pilgrims to Trôo, but is now destroyed.
+There was an underground chapel, known under the name of St. Gabriel, which attracted many pilgrims to Trôo, but the chapel is mostly gone.
 Nearby is an underground laundry.
 There is a cave which is freely accessible called La Source "Rue Haute", which was actually built to collect the water of a spring.
 The museum is also located in such caves.